EOSIO/eos/lstests/doc/README.md

-  --fatal                       Set stdout logging level to FATAL (60) --flag                        Set stdout logging level to FLAG (90) --off                         Set stdout logging level to OFF (100) -dcolo, --monochrome          Do not print in colors for stdout logging -dbuff, --dont-buffer         Do not buffer for stdout logging -drena, --dont-rename         Do not rename log file(s) by cluster ID -hct, --hide-clock-time       Hide clock time in stdout logging -het, --hide-elapsed-time     Hide elapsed time in stdout logging -hfi, --hide-filename         Hide filename in stdout logging
+  --fatal                       Set stdout logging level to FATAL (60) --flag                        Set stdout logging level to FLAG (90) --off                         Set stdout logging level to OFF (100) --monochrome                  Do not print in colors for stdout logging --dont-buffer                 Do not buffer for stdout logging --dont-rename                 Do not rename log file(s) by cluster ID -hct, --hide-clock-time       Hide clock time in stdout logging -het, --hide-elapsed-time     Hide elapsed time in stdout logging -hfi, --hide-filename         Hide filename in stdout logging